alexmckinnon/lighthouselabs/README.md

 ### Day 10

 Write a function called allRocks() which when called will return an array of the coordinates of all the rocks in your grid.

+### Day 11

+Write a function called allCurrents() which, when called, will return an array of the coordinates of all the strong currents in your grid.